Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 You may have noticed that I sneaked in a small helper method called `IsCursorAboveUi()` which returns whether the mouse cursor is above a UI when a click happens.
 If that's the case we ignore the click, otherwise we would be able to select Unity which are behind our UI which we obviously don't want.

 ## Drawing the selection rectangle
 The logic for selecting objects with a selection rectangle is working, but we are not drawing this rectangle yet so the player doesn't see it.
 We have to fix that!
 We create another class for that called `SelectionRectDrawer` in the `InputHandling` folder.
 We will draw this rectangle as a `GUI.Box` on the screen using Unity's `OnGUI()` method.
 There are other ways to do that, but they are more complex and we don't have benefits from using those more complex solutions.
-To be able to use `OnGUI()` method we unfortunately have to inherit from `Monobehaviour`.
+To be able to use `OnGUI()` method we unfortunately have to inherit from `MonoBehaviour`.
 Let's go ahead and create that very simple component.

 ```csharp
 using Game.InputHandling;